If your cannabis leaves have started to turn yellow, you could be panicking right now. Stay calm – there is a solution.

-Nutrient deficiencies are a serious concern for all cannabis growers, but the last thing you want is for your plant to die on account of one – after all, it’s something that’s so easy to fix!
+Nutrient deficiencies are a serious concern for all cannabis growers, but the last thing you want is for your plant to die on account of one – after all, it’s something that’s so easy to fix.

 Nutrient deficiencies often end up causing yellow leaves.
 However, finding an accurate profile of your soil content could require sending it off for analysis.
 To help you figure out what your crop is lacking, here are some common nutrient deficiencies:

 As one of the most essential plant nutrients, nitrogen is vital in the production of chlorophyll.
-As a result, lack of nitrogen will result in yellow leaves.
+As a result, a lack of nitrogen will result in yellow leaves.
 Typically, yellow coloring will appear in older leaves first.
 Other symptoms include early flowering and fewer buds.

 Potassium is another vital nutrient.
-Lack of it will leave to yellow leaves with brown spots on the fan leaves.
+Lack of it will lead to yellow leaves with brown spots on the fan leaves.
 Some leaf tips may also turn brown and dry out.
 Curling is also common with a lack of potassium.